Asynchronous Exclusive Selection: Introduction

-Now we describe the context of this work by reviewing previous research on renaming.
-We restrict our attention to asynchronous systems with shared memory consisting of only read-write registers; for a comprehensive survey of renaming see Alistarh~\cite{Alistarh15}.
+Now we describe the context of this work by reviewing research related to renaming.
+We restrict our attention to asynchronous systems with shared memory consisting of read-write registers only; for a comprehensive survey of renaming see Alistarh~\cite{Alistarh15}.

 The problem of renaming was introduced by Attiya et al.~\cite{AttiyaBDPR90} in the model of asynchronous message-passing.
-They showed that $n$ processes may assign themselves new names in the range $[n+f]$, where $f<n$ is an upper bound on the number of crashes.
-This was given as an instance of a non-trivial algorithmic problem with a wait-free solution for environments in which Consensus cannot be solved; see~\cite{Attiya-Welch-book2004,FischerLP85}.
-The range $[M=n+f]$ was shown to be smallest possible by Herlihy and Shavit~\cite{HerlihyS99} and Attiya and Rajsbaum~\cite{AttiyaR02}.
-Next we consider a scenario when there are some arbitrary $k\leq n$ contending processes with their original names in some large range~$[N]$ that want to obtain new names in some small range~$[M]$.
-Borowsky and Gafni~\cite{BorowskyG92} gave a wait-free algorithm with time complexity $\cO(k^2N)$ for~$M=2k-1$.
-Moir and Anderson~\cite{MoirA95} gave a solution with time complexity $\cO(k)$, for new names of magnitude $M=k(k+1)/2$ and using $r=\cO(k^2)$ registers.
+They showed that $n$ processes may assign themselves new names from the range $[n+f]$, where $f<n$ is an upper bound on the number of crashes.
+This established renaming as a non-trivial algorithmic problem with a wait-free solution for environments in which Consensus cannot be solved; see~\cite{Attiya-Welch-book2004,HerlihyKozlovRajsbaum-book,Lynch-book96}.
+The range of new names $[M=n+f]$, with up to $f$ crashes, was shown to be the smallest possible for renaming to be solvable by Herlihy and Shavit~\cite{HerlihyS99}.
+Next we consider a scenario win which $k\leq n$ contending processes with original names in a large range~$[N]$ want to obtain new names in a small range~$[M]$.
+Borowsky and Gafni~\cite{BorowskyG92} gave a wait-free algorithm solving this problem in time $\cO(k^2N)$ for~$M=2k-1$.
+Moir and Anderson~\cite{MoirA95} gave a solution with time complexity $\cO(k)$, for new names of magnitude $M=\frac{k(k+1)}{2}$ and using $r=\cO(k^2)$ registers.
 Attiya and Fouren~\cite{AttiyaF01} gave an algorithm working in time $\cO(k\log k)$ for $M=6k-1$, and another of time complexity $\cO(N)$ for $M=2k-1$.
 Afek and Merritt~\cite{AfekM99} developed an algorithm working in time $\cO(k^2)$ for $M=2k-1$.